 About

-Eli’s poems, essays, and criticism appear or are forthcoming in Raritan Quarterly, The Harvard Review, Ploughshares Solos, The New Inquiry, PN Review, New Poetries, and elsewhere.
+My poems, essays, and criticism have appeared or are forthcoming in History of the Present, The Winter Anthology, Raritan Quarterly, The Harvard Review, Ploughshares Solos, The New Inquiry, PN Review, New Poetries, and elsewhere.
+Among other things, I have written about the decipherment of Linear B, the history of facts, Keats and ill-advised walking tours, male fantasies (and Klaus Theweleit’s Male Fantasies), and Nabokov’s dreams.

 Curriculum Vitae